The Tramways of

 Allen Morrison

 Medellín introduced electric street lights in 1895, but did not consider electric traction until well into the 20th century.
 The Empresa de Tranvías Eléctricos, founded in 1919, was reorganized as Tranvía Municipal de Medellín in 1920 when its franchise was acquired by a government agency, Empresas Públicas Municipales.
-TMM/EPM ordered twelve 2-axle "Birney Safety Cars" from J. G. Brill on 24 June 1920, began construction and inaugurated the city's first electric tram line, from Plaza de Berrío to América, on 12 October 1921 [see map].
-The postcard view below shows a Birney at the Plaza terminus [col. AM]:
+TMM/EPM ordered twelve 2-axle "Birney Safety Cars" from J. G. Brill Co. in Philadelphia on 24 June 1920, began construction, and inaugurated the city's first electric tram line, from Parque Berrío to América, on 12 October 1921 [see map].
+The photograph below shows the inauguration [col. Biblioteca Pública Piloto de Medellín]:

-The next postcard shows a tram climbing the grade on Calle 56, preparing to turn south on Carrera 43 [see map].
+The following postcard shows a tram climbing the grade on Calle 56, preparing to turn south on Carrera 43 [see map].
 This is the Sucre tram line.
 Note the Andes beyond [col. AM]:

 The illustration below appeared in the 1930 Informe of the Empresas Públicas Municipales, operator of Tranvía Municipal de Medellín: "See for yourself.
 Everybody in Medellín rides the streetcar.
 It's the perfect way to get around town."